mhkirby/DUNE-scatch-area/README.md

 # DUNE-scatch-area

+## Summary
+This repository only exists as an example for best practices of copyright and licensing of DUNE specific software.
+Please refer to the full policy and recommendation document with the DUNE docdb for a complete set of instructions.

+## Copyright and Licensing
 Copyright © 2023 FERMI NATIONAL ACCELERATOR LABORATORY

 This repository, and all software contained within, is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at